elliothursh/aws_auditor/README.md

 aws_secret_access_key = [SECRET ACCESS KEY]
 ```

 Then this gem will use [AWS Shared Credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with your credentials file.
+This is the default.
+If you'd like to pass a different config file, use the `--config` flag.

-However, if you'd like to run these through either a default profile in your credentials file or through [User Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html), then use the flag `aws_roles`:
+The second way to authenticate is through [User Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html), then use the flag `aws_roles`:

     $ sport-ngin-aws-auditor --aws_roles [command] account1

-For AWS configuration, the default is to gather data from the `~/.aws/credentials` file.
-But, this can also be specified through the `--config` flag.

 The third way to authenticate is authentication by assumed roles.
 To indicate this, use the `--assume_roles` switch.
 If using assumed roles, then the auditor needs a role name, which is defaulted to 'CrossAccountAuditorAccess'.
 Alternatively, a role name can be passed in with `--role_name`.
 Lastly, if using assumed roles, the auditor will also need an arn id.
 Identify this with the `--arn_id` option.
 The arn id is the identifying digits of the AWS arn arn:aws:iam::999999999999:role/#{role_name}.